joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/03/09/business/disney-ceo-florida-lgbtq-bill.html?searchResultPosition=7

 **‘Just Put the Body Outside.’
 The Bloody Siege of Mariupol**\
 `Under a relentless Russian barrage, there is no heat or electricity, and people are boiling snow for water.
-A 6-year-old died of starvation, the authorities said.`\
+A 6-year-old died of dehydration, the authorities said.`\
 https://nytimes.com/2022/03/09/world/europe/just-put-the-body-outside-the-bloody-siege-of-mariupol.html?searchResultPosition=8

 **Moving Through the Lens**\